ConnorField/tz-convert/README.md

 ## Download

-You can download the latest release of `tz-convert` for Linux from the [Releases](https://github.com/ConnorField/tz-convert/releases) page.
+You can download the latest release of `tz-convert` for [Linux](https://github.com/ConnorField/tz-convert/releases/download/latest/tz-convert-linux) and [Windows](https://github.com/ConnorField/tz-convert/releases/download/latest/tz-convert-windows.exe) from the [Releases](https://github.com/ConnorField/tz-convert/releases) page.

 ## Suggestions and Additions